LesFeesSpeciales/scripts/README.md

 #### Tesselation
 Automatically tesselate an image plane for later skinning.
 This add-on requires [scipy](https://www.scipy.org/) and [skimage](http://scikit-image.org/), as well as [triangle](http://dzhelil.info/triangle/), available from the [pypi](https://pypi.python.org/pypi/triangle/).
 This library needs to be compiled against the same Python version as Blender.
 In Linux this may involve compiling Python, and a virtual environment.
-Please contact us for assistance!
+An article explaining the precess is available [here](http://la-cuisine.les-fees-speciales.coop/2017/10/20/how-to-install-python-libs-in-blender-part-2/), but feel free to contact us for assistance!

 ![Tesselation before](docs/tesselation_before.png "Tesselation before") ![Tesselation after](docs/tesselation_after.png "Tesselation after")